dstnbrkr/componentkit/_docs/datasource-gotchas.md

 ## Lifecycle

-The lifecycle of the datasource should match the life-cyle of the collection view or table view it is used with.
-You might otherwise end up with the content of your list view being out of sync with the internal state of the datasource and this most probably will cause a crash eventually.
+The lifecycle of the datasource should match the lifecycle of the collection view or table view it is used with.
+You might otherwise end up with the content of your list view being out of sync with the internal state of the datasource and this will cause a crash eventually.

 ## The datasource involves asynchronous operations